 Creating Global Composites from multiple satellites.

 With more and more geosynchronous satellites being placed in orbit, and with more and more individuals and groups devising ways to receive and decode the transmissions from these satellites, the possibility for the amateur to truly capture the entire earth is now a reality.
 The global community of dedicated and resourceful satellite enthusiasts really exemplifies, how, folks from many different countries and backgrounds can work together and share expertise, knowledge, equipment, and now satellite imagery.
 While long the purview of government organizations such as NOAA (which shares data for free), and others such as EUMETSAT (which typically charges a subscription fee) anyone just about anywhere has readily accessible global satellite imagery via the internet.

 While not new, compositing imagery from other users had typically been done through polar-orbiting satellites using software such as WxtoImg to create pieced-together composites from receivers all over the world.
 Also, sites such as AMIGOS allow users, with a bit more effort, to composite Meteor Imagery into larger composites.

 Now with other satellite enthusiasts sharing their imagery, along with the ability to receive your own imagery, these images can all be put together, by amateurs, a home, to render the entire planet as viewed from geostationary orbits.

 In my case, with my two receiving dish stations, I have the ability to receive GOES 16 and 18, in HRIT, and GOES-18 Relays HIMAWARI-9 imagery as well.
-(Note: I also receive GOES 15 when it is taken out of on-orbit storage and place on active status.)
+(Note: I also receive GOES 15 when it is taken out of on-orbit storage and placed on active status.)
 That gives me coverage of around 2/3 of the planet, running from roughly the Western Sahara to Malaysia and Australia.
 But when the full disk is projected into an equirectangular projection gaps are left in the northern and southern parts of the earth, shown in this example using just GOES 16, 18, Himawari-9 and EWS-G1. showing the missing areas in red.